 Sour Mash: The most common mixture of crushed malt and grain meal, “sour mash” means adding some of the already used mash into a fresh batch for fermentation.

-Our methodology to select and rank the best Bourbon brands of 2020
+Our methodology to select and rank the best Bourbon brands in the world

-To help us rank the best Bourbons of 2020, we looked at a number of different factors including the proof, age and price.
+To help us rank the best Bourbons in the world, we looked at a number of different factors including the proof, age, and price.

 The proof: While the general consensus is that a higher proof (or ABV) number results in a “better” whiskey, this isn’t always the case.
 A lower proof may be more successful in cocktails while a higher proof could be enjoyed more on the rocks.

-The ageing process: Similar to the above, many will assume that the longer the ageing process, the better the Bourbon.
+The aging process: Similar to the above, many will assume that the longer the aging process, the better the Bourbon.
 But some brands have thrown caution to the wind and either removed their age banner from their bottles or have reduced the length of time their Bourbon matures for.

 The price: It’s understandable that you’d rather spend more money on a whiskey to sip rather than one to mix into cocktails or an Old Fashioned.
 So, while it wasn’t as important a factor as the above, cost was something taken into account when putting together this list.